Growth mindset development: the complete guide to changing how you think

 The neuroscience of neuroplasticity: your brain rewires when you struggle

-Growth mindset works because it’s aligned with how brains actually work.
-The field of neuroplasticity has demonstrated that the human brain physically restructures itself in response to learning and deliberate practice, well into old age [5].
+Growth mindset works because it is aligned with what neuroplasticity research shows about how brains actually change.
+When you hold a growth belief, you approach difficulty differently – and that difference in approach produces measurable neural changes over time.
 For a deeper look at the brain science behind these two mindsets, see our article on fixed vs growth mindset neuroscience.

 Here’s the specific evidence: neuroscientist Bogdan Draganski studied people learning to juggle.
 Using MRI scans, he measured their brain tissue before training, during training, and after they stopped.
 The people who practiced showed measurable increases in gray matter in brain regions associated with visual-spatial processing.
 When they stopped practicing, those areas shrank back [5].